 A short description of Astarte is written on the tag of the dress, presented in a beautiful white Timi Hayek box.

-Designed in Beirut & digitally printed in Istanbul.
+Designed & hand-sewn in Beirut, digitally printed in Istanbul.